Will-McBurney/cs4730-sp24-uva.github.io/syllabus.md

 * Students will pitch game ideas to the class at the beginning of the semester.
 * Students will then vote on the ideas, thus selecting the games they will be building on teams.
 * Team size will be three or four students.
-* Students must use the MonoGame frameworkd to build their games.
+* Students must use the MonoGame frameworke to build their games.
 * There will be multiple in-class labs as tutorials for MonoGame.

 ## Class Management